AngleProtocol/angle-docs/concepts/staking.md

 The distribution of governance tokens to the different staking contracts will be made by a contract controlled by governance.
 This contract will store for each staking contract a set of parameters like a duration for the distribution (100 blocks, a day, a week, a month, a year, ...), or a number of tokens to distribute across the duration.

 400,000,000 ANGLE (40% of supply) are planned to be distributed through staking.
-The amount distributed will be divided by 1.5^(1/52) = 1.007827 every week, equivalent to dividing the distribution by 1.50 every year.
+The ANGLE distribution through this medium has been thought of and modeled after Bitcoin mining with modifications on the halving factor.
+In the case of Angle Protocol, the amount distributed is divided by 1.5^(1/52) = 1.007827 every week, equivalent to dividing the distribution by 1.50 every year.

 ![ANGLE Distribution](../.gitbook/assets/Liquidity-Mining-Distributed-Supply-Over-Time.png)

-We built some simulations to evaluate how supply will evolve over time, you can take a look at this [Google Sheet](https://docs.google.com/spreadsheets/d/1yraSUH_7D-VMnCUsIYWWdW1pxL7bDxN3o0M5japQmeY/edit#gid=0).
+We built some simulations to evaluate how supply evolves over time, you can take a look at this [Google Sheet](https://docs.google.com/spreadsheets/d/1yraSUH_7D-VMnCUsIYWWdW1pxL7bDxN3o0M5japQmeY/edit#gid=0).

 ## 📶 Token Accumulation